 Figure 3: Dot-density map of all individual tick specimens across Pennsylvania from 1900-2017.

-Tick submissions were submitted from all 67 counties in Pennsylvania (Figure 3).
+From 1900-2017, tick submissions were submitted from all 67 counties in Pennsylvania (Figure 3).
 We suspected that higher tick submission numbers would come from areas with higher populations and as expected, tick submissions were heavily clustered around Allegheny and Philadelphia County where Pittsburgh and Philadelphia are located respectively.
 However, when we adjusted the total tick count by county population, we found higher incidence rates in less populated counties.
-For example, after adjusting for county population, the highest incidence rates of Ixodes scapularis submissions were from Elk County (870 individuals per 100,000 population).
-Ixodes scapularis counts in neighboring Forest and Cameron counties also had high submissions of I. scapularis with 116.64 and 589.97 individuals per 100,000 respectively.
-Other counties with high I. scapularis incidence rates included Northumberland (299.56 individuals per 100,000), Snyder (198.98 individuals per 100,000), Union (171.31 individuals per 100,000), and Clearfield (99.21 individuals 100,000) (Figure 3).
+For example, during the period of 1990-200, after adjusting for county population, the highest incidence rates of Ixodes scapularis submissions were from Elk County (774.12 individuals per 100,000 population) which had a total population of 34,787 and was the 10th least populated county during this time.
+Ixodes scapularis counts in Cameron county, which was least populated county with a total population of 4802, y also had high submissions of I. scapularis with 422 tick specimens per 100,000 persons .
+In 2000-2010, other counties with high I. scapularis incidence rates included Northumberland (206.22 individuals per 100,000), Snyder (205.08 individuals per 100,000), and Union (170.57 individuals per 100,000).(Figure 3).

-Figure 4: Distribution of the five most abundant tick species across Pennsylvania from 1900-2017.
+Figure 4: Distribution of the five most abundant tick species across Pennsylvania fromat different time periods of the surveillance: 1960-1970, 1990-2000, 2000-2010, and 2010-2020.
+Tick counts were adjusted by total county population at the different time periods.
+On the far left is the cumulative tick count from 1900-2017.
 Comparison of tick species distribution between Ixodes scapularis, Dermacentor variabilis, and Ixodes cookei reveals differences in their range of occurrence.

-For Ixodes scapularis, a large proportion of its submissions originated from Elk, Northumberland, and Erie Counties.
+Dermacentor variabilis distribution was largely localized to southern portions of the state.
+In 1990- 2000, the highest proportion of D. variabilis submissions came from Greene County, the most southeastern county of Pennsylvania (909.88 865.46 submissions per 100,000).
+Other southern counties with significantly high rates included Fulton County (350.60 per 100,000) and Franklin County (117.54 per 100,000).

-Dermacentor variabilis distribution was largely localized to southern portions of the state, although the second highest proportion of D. variabilis submissions were from a northeastern county (Pike County, 564.27 individuals per 100,000).
-The highest proportion of D. variabilis submissions came from Greene County, the most southeastern county of Pennsylvania (909.88 submissions per 100,000).
-Other southern counties with significantly high rates included Fulton County (350.286 per 100,000) and Franklin County (102.26 per 100,000).
+the second highest proportion of D. variabilis submissions were from a northeastern county (in 1990-2000 , Pike County had 688.95 individuals per 100,000).
+The highest proportion of D. variabilis submissions came from Greene County, the most southeastern county of Pennsylvania (909.88 865.46 submissions per 100,000).
+Other southern counties with significantly high rates included Fulton County (350.60 per 100,000) and Franklin County (117.54 per 100,000).

-Ixodes cookei more evenly distributed throughout Pennsylvania, although similar to Ixodes scapularis, it was more highly abundant in northern counties.
-Although often called a groundhog tick in modern literature, the older literature defined this species as a cosmopolitan species found on many medium mammals.
-Our host association data suggests that I. cookei is parasitizing more host species than any other tick species.
-Ixodes cookei submissions were more evenly distributed throughout Pennsylvania
+Ixodes cookei was more evenly distributed throughout Pennsylvania, although similar to Ixodes scapularis, it was more highly abundant in northern counties.
+In 1990-2000, Forest county had the highest incidence rates of Ixodes cookei with 80.87 submissions per 100,000.
+For R. sanguineus and A. americanum, there were very few submissions of these species and they have scattered distributions.

 Figure 5 .
 Presence or absence map of the tick genuses excluding Ixodes scapularis, Ixodes cookei, Dermacentor variabilis, Amblyomma americanum, and Rhipicephalus sanguineus.